-- a) Indian and Western Concepts, Scope of Education as a practice and as a field of study, Types of Education: Formal, Informal and Non-formal Education. - b) Aims of Education: Factors determining aims of education, Individual and Social aims of education. - c) Paradigms of Educational Practice: Behaviorism, Constructivism, Critical Pedagogy.
+- a) Aims of Education: Factors determining aims of education, Individual and Social aims of education. - b) Paradigms of Educational Practice: Behaviourism, Constructivism, Critical Pedagogy.

-Contemporary concerns of Education Policy and Practice:
+Contemporary concerns of Educational Practice:

-- a) Education for All: International Initiatives and their implications for universalization of elementary education in India, Right to Education Act 2009, - b) Expansion of Secondary and Higher Education in India: Issues of equity and quality. - c) Human Resource Development- Concept and Role of Education, Strategies of Human Resource Development
+- a) Education for All: International Initiatives and their implications for universalization of elementary education in India, Right to Education Act 2009, - b) Expansion of Secondary and Higher Education in India: Issues of equity and quality.